reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 * Response - http status, http headers, http body

 ## WebClient
 While RestTemplate is a blocking and synchronous client, **WebClient** is a non-blocking, reactive, and asynchronous web client, supporting HTTP/1.1.
+It is a part of Spring WebFlux, which provides reactive programming support for web applications.

 To use it,
 1. Create an instance of WebClient.